All I have is a voice

 Last week, a patient of mine asked me if I knew how Google rated me by the number of stars next to my name.
 She told me that Google did not give me five stars.
 I was surprised at her evaluation of me through the eyes of the ‘corporate standard’.
 I asked her what her definition of success was.
 She didn’t answer.
 I told her, in my opinion, there was a big difference between success and fulfillment.
 One can have both, but it is vitally important to be certain that one does not evaluate one’s worth through externally defined (patriarchal) ‘standards’ at the cost of fulfillment.
 These standards are meaningless and without exception have failed to align people with fulfillment, meaning, and self-worth.
 Besides, there is strong evidence of a poor correlation (1) between online physician ratings and the quality of care they provide.

-In the words of the Jungian analyst James Hollis: “To become a person does not necessarily mean to be well adjusted, well adapted, approved of by others.
+In the words of the Jungian analyst James Hollis: “To become a person does not necessarily mean to be well adjusted, well-adapted, approved of by others.
 It means to become who you are.
-We are meant to become more eccentric, more peculiar, more odd.
+We are meant to become more eccentric, more peculiar, odder.
 We are not meant just to fit in.
 We are here to be different.
 We are here to be the individual.”